-equal to 100,000 sq ar feet of indoor floor space in a single building dedicated tothat may be used for warehousinge activities by one or more warehouse operators.
+This rule applies to nr and operators of warehouses located in the South Coast Air Quality Management District (South Coast AQMD) jurisdiction with greater than equal to 100,000 sq ar feet of indoor floor space in a single building dedicated to that may be used for warehousinge activities by one or more warehouse operators.

-Nombre 1 Author: nderricksonSubject: Sticky Note Date: 12/16/2020 11:11:48 AM Number: 1 Author: nderricksonsubject: Sticky Note Date: 12/16/2020 11:11:46 AM One key issue we s see here is if a warehouse owner/operator lease s or contracts for (but doesnt own) an all-electric fleet and uses off-site charging, there would not qualify for earning points.
+Number: 1 Author: nderricksonSubject: Sticky Note Date: 12/16/2020 11:11:48 AM

+One key issue we see here is if a warehouse owner/operator leases or contracts for (but doesnt own) an all-electric fleet and uses off-site charging, there would not qualify for earning points.
 Could the owner/operator be in compliance if they demonstrate use of electric vehicles and charging without owning them on site?